ryanwilsond/belte/docs/Principles.md

-# BELTE Design Principles
+# Belte Design Principles

-This document covers many concepts and inspirations behind BELTE, and also its major design principles.
+This document covers many concepts and inspirations behind Belte, and also its major design principles.

 - [Introduction](#introduction--logical-vs-physical)
 - [Optimization](#optimization-tasks)